tgormly/streaming-02-multiple-processes/README.md

 > Multiple processes accessing a shared resource concurrently

-## Oveview
+## Overview

-This example starts up a shared database and three different processes.
+This example starts a shared database and multiple processes.

 The processes represent multiple users, or locations, or programs hitting a shared database at the same time.

+## Prerequisites

+1. Git
+1. Python 3.7+ (3.11+ preferred)
+1. VS Code Editor
+1. VS Code Extension: Python (by Microsoft)

+## Task 1.
+Fork

+Fork this repository ("repo") into **your** GitHub account.

+## Task 2.
+Clone

+Clone **your** new GitHub repo down to the Documents folder on your local machine.

-## Prerequisite
+## Task 3.
+Explore

-Complete the setup at [streaming-01-getting-started](https://github.com/denisecase/streaming-01-getting-started).
+Explore your new project repo in VS Code on your local machine.

-## About
+## Task 4.
+Execute About Script

 Execute about.py to generate some useful information.

-## First Run

-Executing multiple_processes.py script.
+## Task 5.
+Execute Multiple Processes Script

+Execute multiple_processes.py.

 Read the output.
 Read the code.
 Try to figure out what's going on.

 1. What libraries did we import?
-1. Where do we set the task_duration?
+1. Where do we set the TASK_DURATION_SECONDS?
 1. How many functions are defined?
 1. What are the function names?
 1. In general, what does each function do?
 1. Where does the execution begin?
+Hint: generally at the end of the file.
 1. How many processes do we start?
 1. How many records does each process insert?